SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **active**: Specifies whether the source shall be included to the model.
 0 = inactive, 1 = active.
 - **fixed**: Indicates whether it is a fixed source or not.
 0 = not fixed; 1 = fixed.
 - **output**: Specifies which bus the source is connected to.
 - **technology**: Technology type of source.
-Input options: "photovoltaic", "windpower", "timeseries".
+Input options: "photovoltaic", "windpower", "timeseries", "other", "solar_thermal_flat_plate", "CSP".
 Time series are automatically generated for photovoltaic systems and wind turbines.
 If "timeseries" is selected, a time series must be provided in the `Time series sheet`_.
 Costs
 -------------------------
-- **variable costs/(CU/kWh)**: Defines the variable costs incurred for a kWh of energy drawn from the source.
+- **variable costs** in (CU/kWh): Defines the variable costs incurred for a kWh of energy drawn from the source.
-- **variable constraint costs /(CU/kWh)**: Only if considering constraints.
-Defines the variable costs incurred for a kWh of energy drawn from the source referring to the constraint limit set in the "energysystem" sheet.
+- **variable constraint costs** in (CU/kWh): Defines the variable costs incurred for a kWh of energy drawn from the source referring to the constraint limit set in the "energysystem" sheet.
+If not considering constraints fill character "0" is used.
-- **existing capacity/(kW)**: Existing capacity of the source before possible investments.
+- **existing capacity** in (kW): Existing capacity of the source before possible investments.
-- **min. investment capacity/(kW)**: Minimum capacity to be installed in case of an investment.
+- **min. investment capacity** in (kW): Minimum capacity to be installed in case of an investment.
-- **max. investment capacity/(kW)**: Maximum capacity that can be added in the case of an investment.
+- **max. investment capacity** in (kW): Maximum capacity that can be added in the case of an investment.
 If no investment is possible, enter the value "0" here.
-- **periodical costs/(CU/(kW a))**: Costs incurred per kW for investments within the time horizon.
+- **periodical costs** in (CU/(kW a)): Costs incurred per kW for investments within the time horizon.
-- **periodical constraint costs/(CU/(kW a))**: Only if considering constraints.
-Costs incurred per kW for investments within the time horizon referring to the constraint limit set in the "energysystem" sheet.
+- **periodical constraint costs** in (CU/(kW a)): Costs incurred per kW for investments within the time horizon referring to the constraint limit set in the "energysystem" sheet.
+If not considering constraints fill character "0" is used.
 - **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
 Explained `here <https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/structure_of_energy_system/structure.html#investment>`_
-- **Fix Investment Costs /(CU/a)**: Fixed costs of non-convex investments (in addition to the periodic costs).
+- **Fix Investment Costs** in (CU/a): Fixed costs of non-convex investments (in addition to the periodic costs).
 Wind
 -------------------------
 - **Turbine Model**: Reference wind turbine model.
 Possible turbine types are listed `here <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_.